-- 1. TO RECEIVE the financial statements of the Company and the auditors' report thereon, for the year ended March 31, 2022; - 2.
+- 1. TO RECEIVE the financial statements of the Company and the auditors' report thereon, for the year ended March 31, 2023; - 2.
 TO ELECT members of the board of directors of the Company; - 3.
 TO APPOINT auditors and to authorize the board of directors of the Company to fix their remuneration; and - 4.
 TO TRANSACT such other business as may properly come before the Meeting or any adjournment thereof.

-Holders of common shares of the Company (collectively, "Shareholders") of record at the close of business on August 8, 2022 (the "Record Date") will be entitled to vote at the Meeting.
+Holders of common shares of the Company (collectively, "Shareholders") of record at the close of business on August 8, 2023 (the "Record Date") will be entitled to vote at the Meeting.

-In order to proactively address the continuing public health impacts of COVID-19 and to mitigate risks to the health and safety of our Shareholders, employees, communities and other stakeholders, the Company will hold the Meeting as a virtual-only shareholders meeting with the opportunity for certain attendees to participate electronically.
-By conducting the Meeting online, the Board is aiming to limit travel and social contact related to the Meeting and, as such, minimize the contamination risks posed by large-in person gatherings in light of the ongoing public health concerns related to COVID-19.
+In order to enable as many shareholders as possible to participate in the meeting and proactively address any public health impacts such as COVID-19 and to mitigate risks to the health and safety of our Shareholders, employees, communities and other stakeholders, the Company will hold the Meeting as a virtual-only shareholders meeting with the opportunity for certain attendees to participate electronically.
+By conducting the Meeting online, the Board is aiming to limit travel and social contact related to the Meeting and, as such, minimize the contamination risks posed by large-in person gatherings.